-The election statistics presented in this space come from official data files originally issued by the Secretariado Técnico dos Assuntos para o Processo Eleitoral (STAPE) of the Ministry of Domestic Affairs of Portugal, and results published on the Legislativas 2009 and Legislativas 2011 websites.
+The election statistics presented in this space come from official data files originally issued by the Secretariado Técnico dos Assuntos para o Processo Eleitoral (STAPE) of the Ministry of Domestic Affairs of Portugal, and results published on the Legislativas 2009, Legislativas 2011 and Legislativas 2015 websites.
 Note that these statistics do not include results in the election districts established for Portuguese voters residing abroad.

 The Parliament of the Portuguese Republic consists of a single chamber, the Assembleia da República or Assembly of the Republic, composed of 230 members directly elected by universal adult suffrage for a maximum term of four years.
 Assembly members represent the entire country, rather than the constituencies in which they were elected.
 Governments require majority support in the Assembly in order to remain in office.